epfml/ML_course/labs/ex01/python_setup_tutorial.md

 We recommend [this list of small exercises](https://www.machinelearningplus.com/101-numpy-exercises-python/) to get started with NumPy arrays etc.

 If you are familiar with Matlab, a good starting point is [this guide](https://docs.scipy.org/doc/numpy/user/numpy-for-matlab-users.html).
-Be careful that we will use way more the `array` structure compared to the `matrix` structure.
+Be careful that we will use way more the `array` data structure compared to the `matrix` data structure.

-A good and probably more complete reference is [this one](http://www.engr.ucsb.edu/~shell/che210d/numpy.pdf).
+A good and probably more complete reference is [this one](https://sites.engineering.ucsb.edu/~shell/che210d/numpy.pdf).

 ### Installation FAQ